-The state of Kansas, now so calm and peaceful, is difficult to picture as the scene of a general bloodshed; yet wherever you scratch Kansas history you find a fight.
+The state of Kansas, now so calm and peaceful, is difficult to picture as the scene of general bloodshed; yet wherever you scratch Kansas history you find a fight.
 No territory of equal size has had so much war over so many different causes.
-Her story in Indian fighting, gambler fighting, outlaw fighting, town site fighting, and political fighting is one not approached by any other portion of the West; and if at times it was marked with fanaticism or with sordidness, it was none the less bitter and notable.
+Her story in Indian fighting, gambler fighting, outlaw fighting, townsite fighting, and political fighting is one not approached by any other portion of the West; and if at times it was marked with fanaticism or with sordidness, it was none the less bitter and notable.

 The border wars of Kansas and Missouri at the time immediately preceding the Civil War would be famed in song and story, had not the greater conflict between North and South wiped all that out of memory.
 Even the North was divided over the great question of the repeal of the Missouri Compromise.
 Alabama, Arkansas, California, Delaware, Florida, Georgia, Indiana, Iowa, Kentucky, Louisiana, Maryland, Michigan, Missouri, New Hampshire, North Carolina, South Carolina, Tennessee, Texas, and Virginia gave a whole or a majority vote for this repeal of the Compromise.
 Against the repeal were Connecticut, Maine, Massachusetts, New York, Ohio, Pennsylvania, Rhode Island, Vermont, and Wisconsin.
 Illinois and New Jersey voted a tie vote.
 Ohio cast four votes for the repeal measure, seventeen against it.

-This vote brought the territories of Kansas and Nebraska into the Union with the option open on whether or not they should have slavery: “it being the true intent and meaning of this act not to legislate slavery into any territory, nor to exclude it there from, but to leave the people thereof perfectly free to form and regulate their own domestic institutions in their own way.”
+This vote brought the territories of Kansas and Nebraska into the Union with the option open on whether or not they should have slavery: “it being the true intent and meaning of this act not to legislate slavery into any territory, nor to exclude it therefrom, but to leave the people thereof perfectly free to form and regulate their own domestic institutions in their own way.”

 That was very well; but who were “the people” of these debated grounds?
 Hundreds of abolitionists of the North thought it their duty to flock to Kansas and take up arms.
 Hundreds of the inhabitants of Missouri thought it incumbent upon them to run across the line and vote in Kansas on the “domestic institutions”; and to shoot in Kansas and to burn and ravage in Kansas.
-They were met by the anti-slavery legions along the wide frontier, and brother slew brother for years, one series of more or less ignoble and dastardly outrages following another in big or little, murders and arson in big or little, until the whole country at last was drawn into this matter of the domestic institutions of “Bleeding Kansas.”
+They were met by the anti-slavery legions along the wide frontier, and brother slew brother for years, one series of more or less ignoble and dastardly outrages following another in big or little, murders and arson in big or little, until the whole country, at last, was drawn into this matter of the domestic institutions of “Bleeding Kansas.”

 The animosities formed in those days were bitter and enduring ones, and the more prominent figures on both sides were men marked for later slaughter.
-The Civil War and the slavery question were fought out all over the West for ten years, even twenty years after the war was over.
+The Civil War and the slavery question were fought out all over the West for ten years, even 20 years after the war was over.
 Some large figures came up out of this internecine strife, and there were many deeds of courage and many romantic adventures; but on the whole, although the result of all this was for the best, and added another state to the list unalterably opposed to human slavery, the story in detail is not a pleasant one, and adds no great glory to either side.
 It is a chapter of American history which is very well let alone.

-When the railroads came across the Western plains, they brought a man who has been present on the American frontier ever since the revolutionary war, —- the land boomer.
+When the railroads came across the Western plains, they brought a man who has been present on the American frontier ever since the revolutionary war, — the land boomer.
 He was in Kentucky in time to rob poor old Daniel Boone of all the lands he thought he owned.
-He founded Marietta, on the Ohio river, on a land steal; and thence, westward, laid out one town after another.
+He founded Marietta on the Ohio River, on a land steal; and thence, westward, laid out one town after another.

 This peculiar phase of frontier nature usually came most into evidence over the questions of county seats.
 Hardly a frontier county seat was ever established without a fight of some kind, and often a bloody one.
 It has chanced that the author has been in and around a few of these clashes between rival towns, and he may say that the vehemence of the antagonism of such encounters would have been humorous, had it not been so deadly.
-Two “cities,” composed each of a few frame shanties and a set of blue-print maps, one just as barren of delight as the other, and neither worth fighting over at the time, do not seem typical of any great moral purpose; yet at times their citizens fought as stubbornly as did the men who fought for and against slavery in Kansas.
+Two “cities,” composed each of a few frame shanties and a set of blueprint maps, one just as barren of delight as the other, and neither worth fighting over at the time, do not seem typical of any great moral purpose; yet at times their citizens fought as stubbornly as did the men who fought for and against slavery in Kansas.
 One instance of this sort of thing will do — the Stevens County War, one of the most desperate and bloody, as well as one of the most recent feuds of local politicians.